SuperDim666/PAEC-kNN-MT/README.md

 **Stabilizing Retrieval-Augmented Translation via Lyapunov-Guided Control**

-PAEC is a control-theoretic framework for $k$-Nearest Neighbor Machine Translation ($k$NN-MT).
+PAEC is a control-theoretic framework for $`k`$-Nearest Neighbor Machine Translation ($`k`$NN-MT).
 It addresses the stochastic instability and high latency of traditional retrieval-augmented models by modeling the decoding process as a dynamical system stabilization problem.

 By optimizing for **Control Lyapunov Function (CLF)** conditions, the PAEC system learns a policy that provably constrains error propagation while adhering to strict production resource constraints (Latency, Memory, Throughput).